 What Are Sport Peppers?

 Prior to the 1970s, this sturdy, fertile plant gained popularity in the South as a backup crop to the more finicky tabasco pepper, famously used to make Tabasco brand hot sauce.
-In flavor and appearance, sport peppers prove similar to the tabasco plant, just a little smaller.
+In flavor and appearance, sport peppers, which are from the Capsicum Annuum species, are similar to the tabasco plant, just a little smaller and green or yellow instead of bright red.
 It's also close to the pepperoncini, a milder pepper that tends to get pickled and used in the same way.
-We don't know why the sport pepper fell out of favor in this region once the 1980s hit, but the food still has a strong following in another market, Chicago.

-It was 1957 when Chicagoans started to see their beloved Vienna Beef hot dogs dressed in the "dragged through the garden" style which included pickled sport peppers.
-Plenty of locals will tell you it's not a true Chicago dog without this particular chili.
+In 1957, Chicagoans started to see their beloved Vienna Beef hot dogs dressed in the "dragged through the garden" style which included pickled sport peppers.
+The sport pepper fell out of favor in the 1980s, but it maintained a strong following in Chicago.
+Plenty of locals will tell you it's not a true Chicago dog without this particular chile.
 The Vienna Beef company even markets their own bottled sport pepper which remains one of the most consistent ways to find the food.

 How to Use Sport Peppers